Torgen/codex-blackboard/docs/Operations.md

         You can also set it to a "Correct Horse Battery Staple"-style phrase if you prefer, but you will usually never see the URL.
         If you unset this, the blackboard and callins page will have no Jitsi room, but puzzles still will.
         This is used as the initial value of a global dynamic setting named `Static Jitsi Room`, so once you've started the server, changing this won't have an effect.
+      * `JITSI_APP_NAME`: If you're running a private Jitsi server and you want to use JWT authentication based on a shared secret, set this to the app name you gave when installing `jitsi-meet-tokens`.
+Otherwise don't set it.
+      * `JITSI_SHARED_SECRET`: If you're running a private Jitsi server and you want to use JWT authentication based on a shared secret, set this to the shared secret you gave when installing `jitsi-meet-tokens`.
+Otherwise don't set it.
+This doesn't need to be the same as the server password, and users don't need to know this to connect toJitsi.
     * Certbot will ask for an email address, and for permission to contact you.
 Note that Let's Encrypt certificates last 90 days, and the hunt lasts ~3, so to simplify the dependency cycle, I generate a certificate in direct mode.
 It will not renew automatically because nginx will be using that port later.
 If you want automatic renewals, you can